Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 The currently logged on user needs at least read access to the file.

 Default value: `'.\config\default graph config.ps1'`
 ## 2.5.
-DomainsToCheckForGroups
+TrustedDomainsToCheckForGroups
-The parameters tells the script which domains should be used to search for mailbox and user group membership.
+The parameters tells the script which trusted domains should be used to search for mailbox and user group membership.

 The default value, `'*'` tells the script to query all trusted domains in the Active Directory forest of the logged on user.

-For a custom list of domains/forests, specify them as comma-separated list of strings: `"domain-a.local", "dc=example,dc=com", "domain-b.internal"`.
+For a custom list of trusted domains, specify them as comma-separated list of strings: `"domain-a.local", "dc=example,dc=com", "domain-b.internal"`.

-When a domain/forest in the custom list starts with a dash or minus (`'-domain-a.local'`), this domain is removed from the list.
+When a domain in the custom list starts with a dash or minus (`'-domain-a.local'`), this domain is removed from the list.

 The `'*'` entry in a custom list is only considered when it is the first entry of the list.

 The Active Directory forest of the currently logged on user is always considered.

+Subdomains of trusted domains are always considered.

 Default value: `'*'`
 ## 2.6.
 DeleteUserCreatedSignatures